 The video experience

 As illustrated by this image, a huge portion of the TV screen overruling the “digital stands” has been used as a large promotional banner.
-This ad component has an incredible visibility and readability, resulting in a lucrative opportunity to monetize eyeballs across the world, easily diversifying the message by TV broadcaster or geography.
+This ad component has incredible visibility and readability, resulting in a lucrative opportunity to monetize eyeballs across the world, easily diversifying the message by TV broadcaster or geography.
 A very clever and smart move, unlikely to offset the loss in ticket and concession sales, nonetheless another indication of creativity and desire to extract the maximum from a sub-optimal situation.
-Always on the revenue front, large banners have been placed around the stadium, offering commercial partners and sponsors a greater visibility.
+Always on the revenue front, large banners have been placed around the stadium, offering commercial partners and sponsors greater visibility.

 Overall I enjoyed watching this match, and looking forward for the rest of the LaLiga season.
 Useless to say, Messi scored!

 Techno Geek.
 Book author.
 Lover of running, tennis and digital photography.
 Vice President EMEA in GoDaddy in the United Kingdom.